-LANGUAGE TO DESCRIBE THE PROCESS: We always need a common language to describe the process.
+We always need a common language to describe the process.
 Find more about various attempts in .
-There are better options then reductionist description of the software process as a set “independent” (unrelated) practices and too generic state transitions of process fundamental aspects.
-Here are some basic ideas:
+There are better options than a reductionist description of the software process as a set “independent” of (unrelated) practices.

-- The process fundamental aspects are inter-related: e.g. we cannot decide about requirements management approach without thinking also about the solution, quality or the life-cycle.
+- e.g., we cannot decide about the requirements management approach without thinking also about the solution, quality, or the life-cycle.

 - which life-cycles are used, definitions and selection criteria

 - Core Agile Practices

 - coverage and guidance to acquire core software domain-level skills